NatLapy/NatLapy/README.md

 ### Hi there!

-I'm a computer science student in Quebec, Canada, currently focused on **game development*(with Unity, Unreal Engine and Godot Engine), **full-stack web development**.
+I'm a computer science student in Quebec, Canada.
+I'm currently focused on **game development**(with Unity, Unreal Engine and Godot Engine), **full-stack web development**.

 ---

 ### What I'm Learning